-Conventional MLPA and/or digitalMLPA[®] probe sets and reagents from MRC-Holland were used for copy number variations (CNVs) analysis of specific targets versus known control samples. digitalMLPA[®] is a semi-quantitative technique, based on the well-established conventional MLPA method, followed by Illumina based sequencing to determine read number for amplicon quantification.
-False positive or negative results may occur due to rare sequence variants in target regions detected by conventional MLPA or digitalMLPA[®] probes.
-Analytical sensitivity and specificity of both the conventional MLPA method and the digitalMLPA[®] method are greater than 99%.
+MLPA[®] probe sets and reagents from MRC-Holland were used for copy number analysis of specific targets versus known control samples.
+False positive or negative results may occur due to rare sequence variants in target regions detected by MLPA probes.
+Analytical sensitivity and specificity of the MLPA method are both 99%.

 For alpha thalassemia, the copy numbers of the HBA1 and HBA2 genes were analyzed.
-Alpha-globin gene deletions, duplications, and the Constant Spring (CS) mutation are assessed.
-This test is expected to detect approximately 90% of all alpha-thalassemia mutations, varying by ethnicity.
-Carriers of alpha-thalassemia with three or more HBA copies on one chromosome, and one or no copies on the other chromosome, may not be precisely specified without phase analysis.
-With the exception of duplications, other benign alpha-globin gene polymorphisms will not be reported.
+Alpha-globin gene deletions, triplications, and the Constant Spring (CS) mutation are assessed.
+This test is expected to detect approximately 90% of all alpha-thalassemia mutations, varying by ethnicity. carriers of alpha-thalassemia with three or more HBA copies on one chromosome, and one or no copies on the other chromosome, may not be detected.
+With the exception of triplications, other benign alpha-globin gene polymorphisms will not be reported.
 Analyses of HBA1 and HBA2 are performed in association with long-range PCR of the coding regions followed by short-read sequencing.